fluxcd/website/content/en/blog/2024-05-13-announcing-flux-v2.3.0/index.md

 Compared to Flux v2.2, in this version the memory consumption of the helm-controller has improved a lot, especially when the cluster has hundreds of CRDs registered.
-In Flux v2.2, helm-controller on Kubernetes v1.28 is running out of memory with 100 CRDs registered, while in Flux v2.3 on Kubernetes v1.29 it can handle 500+ CRDs without issues.
+In Flux v2.2, helm-controller on Kubernetes v1.28 runs out of memory with only 100 CRDs registered.
+Whereas, in Flux v2.3 on Kubernetes v1.29, it can handle 500+ CRDs without issues.
 Given these results, it is recommended to upgrade the Kubernetes control plane to v1.29 and Flux to v2.3.